 Carefully she’s/he’s walking now to bring light to the path.

 Please drop off your children at their classroom and take your seats in the Eurythmy room.
 RSVP for childcare here.
-Donations are greatly appreciated by the childcare staff.
+For Childcare – All Children must be 3 years of age or older and potty trained. $5 Fee Per Child.
+RSVP by Wednesday, Nov 28th.
+No Drop-Ins.
+Tips are greatly appreciated by the childcare staff.

 Friday, Nov 30